vanyadelova/contact-app/README.md

 ## [ 📘 Check out the deployed version here! 📘](https://currency-converterapp.netlify.com/)

 ## What this project is about
-This is my own attempt at the AB Solutions's coding challenge.
-The task is to create a simple react application, which will get data asynchronously from a public API through a js http client of my choise (e.g axios, request, fetch...), contain the data with the help of redux and visualize it in a user-friendly way.
-The app includes the following features:
+This is my own attempt at the Acasus's coding challenge.
+The task is to create a simpe CRUD application.
+I use React and Redux to create contact management app (like address book).
+I use [JSONPlaceholder](https://jsonplaceholder.typicode.com/) data for the contacts: https://jsonplaceholder.typicode.com/users

-- **Tests**
-- **Readme**
-- **Working code**
-- **Nice commit messages**
-- **Multiple-selection of currencies**
-- **Users can type search the curreency they need**

 ## Run it locally 🖥